mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 - FV: (F ÷ 2) + 1

 The Mask spell requires the caster to touch the subject.
 The subject assumes a different physical appearance (of the same basic size and shape) chosen by the caster.
 This alters the subject’s voice, scent, and other physical characteristics as well.
 Anyone who might see through the disguise must first successfully resist the spell.
-Simply make one Spellcasting Test and use the result scored as the {TN} for anyone that resists at a later point.
+Simply make one Spellcasting Test and use the result scored as the {Threshold} for anyone that resists at a later point.

 Mask affects the minds of viewers.
 Physical Mask creates an illusion that affects technological sensors as well.